 Past solo presentations have taken place at Participant Inc, Galerie Swart, De Appel Arts Centre, Franklin Furnace, Centraal Museum Utrecht, and Clocktower.
-Publications and print interventions include Diary of a Forgotten Actress 1972-79 (curated by Inez and Vinoodh), FILE magazine (AA Bronson/General Idea), Flash Art, Art in America, and Furore.
+Publications and print interventions include Diary of a Forgotten Actress 1972-79 (Inez and Vinoodh), FILE magazine (AA Bronson/General Idea), Flash Art, Art in America, and Furore.